 5. Kennel Cough

-Inoculating your dog against kennel cough can prevent your dog from contracting this disease from close contact with an infected dog.
+Inoculating your dog against kennel cough can prevent your dog from contracting this disease from an infected dog.
 Dog parks and dog groomers can be hotspots for this disease.

 7. Distemper Coughs